infominer33/infominer33.github.io/_posts/2019-06-25-contributors-intro.md

   - Blockchain
   - Bitcoin
   - Decentralized-Identity
-  - Web-Work
-  - Twitter
-  - Discord
-  - GitHub
-  - Integrations
+  - Collaborative Curation
 authors:
   - "<a href='https://infominer.id'>Infominer</a>"
   - "<a href='https://www.caballerojuan.com'>JuanSC</a>"
 permalink: contributors-intro/
 categories: [InfoHub, SourceCrypto, Web-Work-Tools, DIDecentral, Learn-Crypto-Trading, Contributors-Guide]
 published: true
-last_modified_at: 2019-06-26T11:22:33-23:00
+last_modified_at: 2019-08-30T11:22:33-23:00
 ---

-Perhaps you've browsed these sites and wondered about contributing, but aren't sure where to start.
-In this post, we'll go over the simplest ways to contribute, as a broad overview.

-This lays the foundation for detailed guides for these onramps.
-It might feel intimidating to try and learn GitHub, but I assure you its a web-site with buttons and menus like any other.
+This post offers a broad, and hopefully sufficiently detailed, introduction to collaborative curation with SourceCrypto, DIDecentral, Infominer.id, and related public domain study portals.

+This post lays a foundation for a series of more detailed guides, for each site in the collaborative.
+If you aren't so technical, some of these tools might be intimidating, or even feel a bit overwhelming at first.

+However, the idea isn't that everyone should use the same workflow.
+Just to make it easier for anyone who is interested.

+If you'd like to participate, but have different tools and research habits, that's great!
+I'm just as excited to learn how you organize information.
+If you have some collection of links\information you'd like to contribute to the commons, I'm certainly open to the possibilities.

-Discord is a lot of fun to use, if you've been locked away in slack silos, this may come as a refreshing change.
-You never have to pay to read the channel history, and only sign up one time to use any Discord server, unlike Slack.
-The UX is awesome, and it's accessible for developers and anyone who likes using google search to figure how to hack together cool integrations.
+To me, Discord is a lot of fun to use.
+You never have to pay to read the channel history, and 1 sign-up gets you into evey discord server that you've been invited to.
+It's accessible for developers and anyone who likes using internet search to to hack together cool integrations.

+There are many discord bots available for those who'd like to tinker, though I haven't done anything about that, yet.

 ## On GitHub
-I welcome any issues or pull requests for question, comments, or contributions of any type.
+Pull requests welcome.

 {% include figure image_path="/assets/img/github-com-infominer33.png" alt="github.com/infominer33" caption="[github.com/infominer33](https://github.com/infominer33)" %}